castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 You'll notice that we haven't yet looked at what happens to the data in the user table when we add comments.
 We have the `role` field which identifies which roles each user has.
-The original idea was to list their roles for each article, `poster` or `commenter`, but we've lost that by dumping it into the user table.
+The original idea was to list the roles for each article, `poster` or `commenter`, but we've lost that by dumping it into the user table.

-Each user can have multiple roles on each post, to store this in our database, we need a "many to many" relation (many users to many roles).
+Each user can have multiple roles on each post.
+To store this in our database, we need a "many to many" relation (a user can have many roles and a role can belong to many users).
 Rather than putting this in either the users or posts tables, we can create an extra table to join the two together.
-We can also store the roles themselves in their own table and link their id in as well, or just use the string values.
+We can either store the roles themselves in their own table and link their id in as well, or just use the string values in lieu of foreign keys.

 +---------+---------+-----------+
 | user_id | post_id | role      |